 The PHP agent captures special metrics for Drupal websites.
-When these metrics are collected, a Drupal tab appears in the New Relic user interface: From the New Relic menu bar, select APM > Applications > (selected app) > Monitoring > Drupal.
+When these metrics are collected, a Drupal tab appears in the New Relic user interface: Go to one.newrelic.com > APM > (select a Drupal app).

 newrelic.framework.drupal.modules.
 It is enabled by default (in versions 3.0 or higher), and can be disabled with: